Dental therapist

 There are also opportunities for experienced dental therapists to set up their own/independent dental practice.

 It may also be possible for you to qualify as a dentist by undertaking an additional degree in dentistry.
-Some universities offer a four or five-year graduate entry route and accept students who have graduated with a 2:1 or above from a course with a significant element of biology or chemistry.
+Some universities offer a four-year accelerated dental course for graduates with at least a 2.1 from a course that had a large element of biology or chemistry.
 Check entry criteria with individual course providers.

 Other related areas you could move into with additional training include orthodontic therapy, public health or work as a health improvement practitioner.